TMT Charitable Foundation Inc.

 Overview

 TMT Charitable Foundation Inc. is a private family foundation established in 2016 and based in Wichita, Kansas.
-The foundation has experienced significant growth since its inception, with total assets reaching $29 million by 2023.
-In 2023, the foundation distributed $3.5 million across 13 grants, with contributions to the foundation totaling $26 million that year.
+The foundation has experienced significant growth since its inception, with total assets of $27.8 million in its most recent filing.
+The foundation distributed $3.5 million across 13 grants in its most recent year.
 The foundation is managed by three family members who serve without compensation, dedicating approximately 2 hours per week each to foundation governance.
-TMT supports a diverse range of causes with a focus on education and youth development, though grants are awarded exclusively to organizations preselected by the trustees rather than through a public application process.
+TMT supports a diverse range of causes with a focus on education and youth development, though grants are awarded exclusively to organisations preselected by the trustees rather than through a public application process.

 Funding Priorities